-As at December 33, 2018, capitalized depreciation expense included as part of development costs amounted to #4.8 million (see Note 12).
+As at December 31, 2018, capitalized depreciation expense included as part of development costs amounted to F4.8 million (see Note 12).

-On October 25, 2018, the Housing and Land Use Regulatory Board (HLURB) issued a license to sell for Alphaland Baguio Mountain Lodges project which is valid not later than October 2019, the completion of the approved development plan in November 2018, ABMLH) started to sell log homes under in-house financing arrangement at 30% down payment, payable monthly over a maximum of 5 years with interest rate at 9% per annum.
+On October 25, 2018, the Housing and Land Use Regulatory Board (HLURB) issued a license to sell for Alphaland Baguio Mountain Lodges project which is valid not later than October 2019, the completion of the approved development plan.